 Go Gentle Australia is a non-profit group started by Andrew Denton in 2016 to help relieve the distress, helplessness and suffering experienced by Australians with untreatable or terminal illnesses, their families and carers.
 Their primary focus is on the creation of compassionate and sensible assisted dying laws, based on the evidence-based success of similar laws overseas.

-Drs4vechoice.org – Doctors for Voluntary Euthanasia Choice are a national organisation of Australian medical practitioners, both current and retired, who are committed to having a legal choice of providing information and assistance to rational adults, who, for reasons of having no realistic chance of cure or relief from intolerable symptoms, would like to gently end their lives.
+Doctors for Assisted Dying Choice are a national organisation of Australian medical practitioners, both current and retired, who are committed to having a legal choice of providing information and assistance to rational adults, who, for reasons of having no realistic chance of cure or relief from intolerable symptoms, would like to gently end their lives

 End of Life Law in Australia developed by the Australian Centre for Health Law Research (Faculty of Law, Queensland University of Technology, Brisbane) provides accurate, practical and relevant information for patients, families, health and legal practitioners, the media, policymakers and the broader community about Australian laws relating to death, dying and end of life decision-making.

 DyingForChoice.com was launched in June 2015 by Neil Francis (past President and CEO of Dying With Dignity Victoria) with the aim of providing up-to-date and evidence-backed information related to law reform for voluntary assisted dying.

 The World Federation of Right to Die Societies founded in 1980, consists of 46 right to die organizations from 26 countries.

 Dying With Dignity ACT believes everyone deserves a peaceful death

 Dying with Dignity Victoria is an active law reform and ‘self help’ organisation pursuing public policies and laws in the state of Victoria that enhance self-determination and dignity at the end of life.